john-savill/plc_build_env/README.md

    - .iecst, .st, .yaml (disabled actions from the settings for the moment).
    - Tag with requirements
 2. Test functionality **[IN PROGRESS]**
+   - configure runner
    - test Rusty compile
    - test bats tests
-3. Test .yaml
+4. Test .yaml
    - configure github actions
    - relevant deployment
    - POC
-4. Tidy up
+5. Tidy up
    - UML diagram process explanation
    - Implementation requirements and process
-5. Further work
+6. Further work
    - Include building of ctrlX apps (C, python) using the SDK
      - incorporate the snapcraft.yaml for building the snap
    - Deployment for BR systems